harshitkailash/credit-card-fraud-detection/README.md

 Add a submit button that triggers the prediction when clicked.
 Convert the user input into a DataFrame, make a prediction using the pre-trained model, and display the result.

 **6. Running the Streamlit Application** :
 Execute the streamlit run command in the terminal to run the Streamlit application.
-Open a web browser and navigate to the local URL provided by Streamlit (usually http://localhost:8501) to interact with the application.
+Open a web browser and navigate to the local URL provided by Streamlit to interact with the application.